nestofsaws/comics/Readme.md

 **Name attributes**

+*id*
+>Applied to an INPUT[text] element.
+The user-created uri of the title.

+*name*
+>Applied to an INPUT[text] element.
+The formal title of a specific title.

+*imprint*
+>Applied to an INPUT[text] element.
+The publisher of a title.

+*startyear*
+>Applied to an INPUT[int] element.
+The year the title began publication.
+Must be a four digit year.

+*description*
+>Applied to a TEXT AREA element.
+The description of the title.

 *writer*
 >Applied to an INPUT[text] element.
 The user wants to see only titles that contain this text.

 **Rel attributes**